 - Tap to open Show System Apps

 Most of the Android P issues and their fixes are directly acknowledged and handled by Google.
 The developers are working to release software updates for Pixel and Pixel XL phones while other manufacturers can update them as soon as the company makes them public.
-At times, the issue could pertain to your particular Android 9.0 update and your own phone in which case you should consider following the steps mentioned here.
+At times, the issue could pertain to your particular Android 9.0 update or your own phone, in which case you should consider following the steps mentioned here.
 You can also do a factory reset to completely wipe clean the memory and install a fresh version of the Android 9.0 operating system which might clear up many of the problems.